Advertisement

 Advertisement - Page continues below

-Topping the range is the £44,695 Iconic Esprit Alpine, which takes all the kit of the trim levels below and adds 360-degree cameras, self-parking, a 12-speaker Harman Kardon stereo and the delightful sunroof.
+Topping the full hybrid range is the £44,695 Iconic Esprit Alpine, which takes all the kit of the trim levels below and adds 360-degree cameras, self-parking, a 12-speaker Harman Kardon stereo and the delightful sunroof.

 Subscribe to the Top Gear Newsletter